Robert Johnson (1745–1833): The Juverna affair

 In 1803 the radical English journalist William Cobbett published a series of letters in his weekly newspaper The Political Register, written by an author calling himself "Juverna".
 The name Juverna (or "Iverna") is a variant of "Hibernia", and was used by certain Irish nationalists as a poetic symbol for Ireland.
 The "Juverna" letters attacked the Irish executive with great venom, and were sympathetic to the recently executed Robert Emmet.
 They were extremely well-informed about the Irish judiciary, suggesting that the author was himself a judge.
 Suspicion fell at first on Johnson's colleague on the Court of Common Pleas, Luke Fox, who was noted for his bad temper and violent outbursts in Court.
 However in a personal interview with William Downes, 1st Baron Downes, the Lord Chief Justice of Ireland, Fox was able to convince Downes of his innocence.

 Further inquiries proved Johnson to be the author: he may have fallen under suspicion because many years earlier he had published a similar attack on a long-serving High Court judge, Christopher Robinson, under another pseudonym, "Causidicus".
 Johnson was highly intelligent and well-read, and could be an agreeable enough companion, but he had few friends or admirers: Daniel O'Connell probably spoke for many when he described him as "dishonest".
-His appointment to the Bench had been greeted with general condemnation by the legal profession, and his notorious servility to the rich and powerful aroused the contempt of his colleagues.
+His appointment to the Bench had been greeted with general condemnation by the legal profession, and his notorious servility to the rich and powerful drew on him the contempt of his colleagues.
 His plight accordingly aroused very little sympathy.

-Apprehension of Offenders Act
+Apprehension of Offenders Act 1804

 He pleaded for leniency (presumably he finally confessed to having written the letters), but the authorities took a severe view of the matter, and a warrant was issued for his arrest to stand trial in England for seditious libel.
-This was made possible by the recent passage of an Act of Parliament, the Apprehension of Offenders Act 1804, which provided that a warrant issued in England could be transmitted to Ireland and there endorsed for execution by a justice of the peace.
+This was made possible by the recent passage of an act of Parliament, the Apprehension of Offenders Act 1804 (44 Geo.
+3. c.
+92) which provided that a warrant issued in England could be transmitted to Ireland and there endorsed for execution by a justice of the peace.
 Though its enactment was certainly convenient for the prosecution, there is no evidence that, as the Government's critics alleged, it was passed to deal specifically with the Johnson case.